-Out of the $2,665.14 received, $448.88 was in USD and $2,216.26 was in CAD.
-Long time readers will know that we do not convert USD to CAD when reporting our monthly dividend income.
-We are doing this to avoid fluctuations in our monthly dividend income caused by changes in the exchange rate.
-So in reality, our monthly dividend income in CAD is a bit higher than indicated.
+Out of the $3,436.89 received in September, $491.12 was in USD and $2,945.77 was in CAD.
+This is roughly a 15-85 split.
+Please note, we do not convert USD to CAD when reporting our dividend income.
+We are doing this to keep the math easy and to avoid fluctuations in our monthly dividend income caused by changes in the exchange rate.

-The top five dividend payers for September were Brookfield Renewable, Fortis, Enbridge, Manulife Financial, and Canadian Utilities (not in order).
-The top five payments added to $1,850.13 or 69.4% of our September dividend income.
+The top five dividend payers in September were Brookfield Renewable Corp, Enbridge, Manulife, Fortis, and SmartCentres REIT (not in order).
+The dividends from these five payers added up to $2,628.35 and accounted for 76.5% of our September dividend income.

 Dividend Reinvestment Plans (DRIP)

 To keep our investment strategy as simple as possible, we try to enroll in drip whenever we’re eligible.
 This allows us to drip shares whenever we receive dividends and allows us to dollar cost average through time.